CSC207-2022F-UofT/course-project-group-134/README.md

 to the same use case are in the same package.
 5. DIP: We have used input/output boundaries wherever necessary to invert dependencies

-## Improvements from Milestone 4
+## Improvements from Milestone 4 feedback
 Our TA gave us a lot of feedback in multiple areas following our Milestone 4 submission.
 We tried our best to work on this feedback.
 Below are all the aspects of the project that we fixed by following the feeback:

-### Improvements on functionality
+### New improvements on functionality
-1. Upon Buyer login, the message shows the actual username of the buyer rather than something like "entities.Buyer @xxxxxx"
+1. Upon Buyer login, the message shows the actual username of the buyer rather than something like "entities.Buyer @xxxxxx".
-2. Null pointer exception when seller clicks on "Accept Order" when there are no active orders fixed
+2. Null pointer exception when seller clicks on "Accept Order" when there are no active orders fixed.
-3. Chat fully implemented
+3. Chat use case fully implemented.
-4. Seller can now accept multiple orders rather than just one
+4. Seller can now accept multiple orders rather than just one.
 5. Reviewing an order has been restricted to just one review per item.
 If a buyer tries to review that same item again, then their old review gets overriden with the new one
-6. Order History no longer displays a "null" as the seller username
+6. Order History no longer displays a "null" as the seller username.
 7. Review and food rating update the food item's description accurately.
-8. Confirmation pop-ups implemented for logging out, accepting an order (seller), and making an order (buyer)
+8. Confirmation pop-ups implemented for logging out, accepting an order (seller), and making an order (buyer).

+## Other new improvements
+1. Javadoc added to all the use cases and all the important screen classes.
+2. Comments added in code whenever deemed necessary.
+3. We greatly increased the utilization of GitHub features ("Issues" used more frequently, created a template for pull requests, updated this README file, made more comments to code while reviewing).
+4. Increased adherence to SOLID by keeping reference types as abstract as possible (see above for detailed info).

 ### Testing Information
 Please note that after Milestone 4, we moved all the files of the form "(use_case)Main" (eg: GetMenusMain) to a new package